jlebar/caroline-portfolio/content/blog/from-blogger/Rejected from McSweeney's: Fantasy Architecture Film Festival.md

 Logan's Run

 Of course, there are dozens of other movies where architecture plays a starring role, rather than the part of an extra.
 These are just the best ones that I can think of right now.
 Also many of the films above could fall into more than one category, so feel free to watch them more than once.
 I would.

 This post <strike>brought to you by</strike> inspired by [Geoff Manaugh at BLDGBLOG](http://bldgblog.blogspot.com/2012/01/breaking-out-and-breaking-in.html).

-(*ironically)
+(&ast;ironically)

-(**not actually filmed in New York)
+(&ast;&ast;not actually filmed in New York)

-(***at least partially filmed in New York)
+(&ast;&ast;&ast;at least partially filmed in New York)